nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_ipc.rst

 The Peripheral Processor (PPR) exposes IPC communication for its owner to manage its operations.
 The communication details depends on the PPR role in the system.

-In the :ref:`nrf_machine_learning_app` application, PPR uses an :ref:`event_manager_proxy` through IPC to extend the Event Manager framework running in the Application Core.
+In the :ref:`nrf_machine_learning_app` application, PPR uses an :ref:`event_manager_proxy` through IPC to extend the Event Manager framework running in the application core.